seandstewart/typical/mkdocs/usage/validation.md

         ...
     typic.constraints.error.ConstraintValueError: Given value <'2'> fails constraints: (type=int, nullable=False, coerce=False)

+### Annotated Strict Mode

-`Annotation` is enforced at the type-hint level.
-This is the recommended method for strict-mode enforcement:
+Annotated Strict Mode is enforced at the type-hint level.

+??? example "Annotated Strict Mode"

+    ```python
-    >>> import typic
+    import typic

-    >>>
-    >>> @typic.klass
+    @typic.klass
-    ... class Foo:
+    class Foo:
-    ...     bar: typic.StrictStrT  # convenience alias for most common need.
+        bar: typic.StrictStrT  # convenience alias for most common need.
-    ...     blah: int  # will be coerced if possible.
+        blah: int  # will be coerced if possible.

-    ...
-    >>> Foo("bar", "2")
-    Foo(bar='bar', blah=2)
-    >>> Foo(None, 2)
+    Foo(None, 2)
-    Traceback (most recent call last):
+    #> Traceback (most recent call last):
-        ...
+    #>     ...
-    typic.constraints.error.ConstraintValueError: Given value <None> fails constraints: (type=str, nullable=False, coerce=False)
+    #> typic.constraints.error.ConstraintValueError: Given value <None> fails constraints: (type=str, nullable=False, coerce=False)
+    ```

+!!! warning ""

     There are cases where the returned value is still coerced, so if you are listening for the result of a call to `typic.coerce` while enforcing strict-mode, you should be sure to track the updated value.

-## On Validation & Coercion
+## On Validation & Deserialization

 **Validation** is a bloated term in Python typing.
 There are many camps which define validation as different things - static type checking, runtime type checking, runtime type coercion...

-Unlike other popular libraries, `typical` makes an extremely clear delineation between type *coercion* and type *validation*.
+Unlike other popular libraries, `typical` makes an extremely clear delineation between type *deserialization* and type *validation*.

-We approach type-enforcement via *coercion-first*.
+We approach type-enforcement via *deserialization-first*.
 While you may get validation as a side-effect of coercion, the line between the two operations is not blurred.
 In order to operate with *validation-first*, you must change the mode of operation.
 This is not the case in other popular libraries.

 These are the paths to "validation" which `typical` will follow:

-### Validate-by-Coerce
+### Validate-by-Parse

-The given value is inherently validated by the action of coercion.
+The given value is inherently validated by the action of conversion.
 This is `typical`'s default mode and for many built-in higher-level types this behavior does not change in strict-mode:

     >>> import ipaddress
     >>> import typic
     >>>
-    >>> typic.coerce("", ipaddress.IPv4Address)
+    >>> typic.transmute("", ipaddress.IPv4Address)
     Traceback (most recent call last):
         ...
     ipaddress.AddressValueError: Address cannot be empty
-    >>> typic.coerce("", typic.Strict[ipaddress.IPv4Address])
+    >>> typic.transmute("", typic.Strict[ipaddress.IPv4Address])
     Traceback (most recent call last):
         ...
     ipaddress.AddressValueError: Address cannot be empty
-    >>> typic.coerce("", typic.URL)
+    >>> typic.transmute("", typic.URL)
     Traceback (most recent call last):
         ...
     typic.types.url.NetworkAddressValueError: '' is not a valid network address.

-    >>> typic.coerce("", typic.Strict[typic.URL])
+    >>> typic.transmute("", typic.Strict[typic.URL])
     Traceback (most recent call last):
         ...
     typic.types.url.NetworkAddressValueError: '' is not a valid network address.

-### Coerce-then-Validate
+### Parse-then-Validate

-The given value will be coerced and then validated against any additional constraints.
+The given value will be transmuted and then validated against any additional constraints.
 This can be activated for primitive types by defining constrained subclasses: